The People at King Camera

 at a film school in Fulham.

 Since those tentative times in the early Eighties, I enjoyed operating

 King Camera in London with the assistance of my wife Adele at the studio & the office in Reading.

-As of March 2013, we ceased production in the studio & I have happily continued a digital rostrum business from the office in Reading.
+As of March 2013, we ceased production in the studio & until 2023 I happily continued a digital rostrum business from the office in Reading.

 back to top